- > Home

 The grant also provided for a commemorative rock and plaque to be placed at the Heathcote Junction Railway Station to signify its past history as a branch line to Kilmore, Heathcote and Lancefield.

-WEBSITE: In May the <www.wandong.vic.au> website received 1332 visits.
+WEBSITE: In December the <www.wandong.vic.au> website received 1,456 visits and in January it received 2387 visits..
 If any business or group has noticed any change which needs to be corrected to their entry, please let us know.
 To add your business or group email: whatsnewswhj@gmail.com.au

 WANDONG SOUVENIRS